pesterhazy/presumably/posts/boot-react-native.md

 Maybe reference the clojurians chat below troubleshooting?

 Installing boot is missing, this is for clojure ppl only?

+Add twitter link
 ```

-Mobile applications is ClojureScript's next frontier.
+Mobile applications are ClojureScript's next frontier.
 As a compile-to-javascript
 language, ClojureScript can run on mobile devices, targetting Facebook's
 wonderful React Native framework.
 The combination is powerful: React Native is
-comprehensive and performant, and ClojureScript adds a powerful abstractions and
+comprehensive and performant, and ClojureScript adds better means of abstraction and
 great suport for interactive development.

 This last point cannot be stressed enough.
 Sophisticated UIs, as required in
 mobile applications, are best built interactively, with a short feedback cycle.
-As a LISP, ClojureScript is in a great position to make programmers creative and
+As a LISP, ClojureScript is in a great position to make programmers more creative and
 productive for app development.

-So can we build React Native apps in ClojureScript today?
+So can we build React Native apps with ClojureScript today?
 The good news
-is that most of the parts of the CLJSRN puzzle exist and work well.
+is that most of the parts of the [CLJSRN](http://cljsrn.org/) puzzle exist and work well.
 The bad news:
-building apps for iOS and Android with interactive reloading brings with it
+building apps for iOS and Android with an interactive reloading bridge brings with it
 significant tooling challenges.

-Boot React Native is a tool that intends to make it easy for
+Boot React Native is a tool that intends to make building React Native
-developers to get started.
-In this post, I will explain how to get a basic CLJSRN
+applications with ClojureScript as seemless as possible.
+In this post, I will
+explain how to get a basic CLJSRN setup running.
-setup running.

 # First steps